 In 1970, a great initiative was required to formally reward such a deserving player.
 FIFA and Mexico made realized especially for Pelé a replica version of the Jules Rimet Trophy.

-I invite you to watch the video shared by Julien's.
+In June 2016 Julien's disperses the memorabilia kept by Pelé in his career.
+The trophy was sold for £ 390K including premium, lot 1010.
+Please watch the video shared by Julien's.
 The champion discusses this lot while expressing his pride and warmly thanking the players of his team who had contributed to these three memorable achievements.

 It is now estimated $ 650K in an online sale by Sotheby's and Goldin, closing on December 7, lot 21.